top of page

 From eye level, he let go of it on purpose.
 Counting aloud, he estimated eight seconds before it landed silently on the ground.

 The ball fit snugly in his shirt pocket.
-Marc peered down at it, half expecting it to jump out on its own, and then headed back into the brush toward the trail.
+Marc peered down at it, half expecting it to jump out on its own, and headed back into the brush toward the trail.